Sovereign Architecture

 Sovereign Architecture is the technical implementation of Digital Sovereignty.

 Digital Sovereignty is the high-level capability of a nation or organization to independently control its data, technology, and digital infrastructure.
 Cybersecurity is about safety (reducing the risk of an attack).
-Digital sovereignty is about agency (retaining the power to make choices).
+Digital sovereignty is about agency (retaining the power to make choices), autonomy, and self-sufficiency.

 The Full Stack of Genuine Sovereignty